Muhammed-jbareen/autonomous-cup-handling-robot/README.md

 # Vision-Based Autonomous Robot

-This is a fully autonomous robot designed and built by me (Muhammed Jbareen, age 18) from scratch.
-It uses a single camera for object detection, alignment, and distance estimation, and performs robotic tasks like grabbing and pouring without using depth sensors.
+This project is a fully autonomous robot designed to locate a white cup containing water, pick it up, search for a red cup, pour water into it, and put the white cup back.
+It uses computer vision, real-time decision-making, shared memory communication, and precise motion control without any external sensor.

-## 🔧 Core Features
+## 🚀 Features

-- YOLO-based object detection (cup recognition)
+- Real-time YOLOv8 object detection
-- Visual servoing: estimates distance from object size
+- Shared memory communication protocol
-- Real-time movement control via calibrated delay
+- Monocular depth estimation for movement control
-- Robotic arm integration (xArm SDK)
+- Visual servoing to align with objects
-- Shared memory IPC between vision and motion modules
+- Robotic arm integration with xArm
-- Full FSM (state machine) architecture
+- Adaptive motor speed control based on cup distance

 ## 📹 Demo